HeistMusic/NETBOX-DOCKER-image/README.md

 - Logging execution details in the NetBox UI
 - Optional export of results to a PDF file

+### Initial Data Setup

+For the purpose of this exercise, initial data (Sites, Racks, Devices and admin user) is created manually in the NetBox UI after deployment.

+The dataset used for testing follows the exercise requirements:

+- 2 Sites
+- 4 Racks (2 per Site)
+- 20 Devices (10 per Site)
+- One empty Rack per Site
+- Status assigned to each Device

+This approach avoids coupling the repository to a specific database state and ensures reproducibility across environments.

 ### Requirements Covered

 Filters